-For two decades, from the late 1950s to 1970s, a dozen missiles sat, primed and ready, just a few miles North of San Francisco’s city limits.
+For two decades, from the mid 1950s to 1970s, a dozen missiles sat, primed and ready, just a few miles North of San Francisco’s city limits.
 They lay in wait in a highly secure military base, armed with enough power to blow a plane and its potential nuclear payload out of the sky.
 Today, U.S. Army site SF-88, which once housed the fearsome weapons, now belongs to the National Park Service.
 The site is open to visitors who want to see, hear, and feel the vestiges of military technology meant to keep San Francisco protected from an atomic attack.

 At the height of the Cold War, as the threat of nuclear warfare crept deep into the American psyche, the U.S. Army began an ambitious infrastructure program to act as a failsafe against the threat of a Soviet attack.
-Named after the Greek goddess of victory, nearly three hundred Nike missile sites were built across the United States—all strategically placed around high-density population centers.
+Named after the Greek goddess of victory, approximately three hundred Nike missile sites were built across the United States—all strategically placed around high-density population centers.

 As part of the San Francisco Defense Area, the Army built a dozen Nike missile sites across the Bay Area, including two sites with launch areas within city limits.
 These were Fort Funston, which sits along the coast about a mile West of San Francisco State University’s campus, and Fort Winfield Scott, part of the Presidio of San Francisco.
 During the Cold War, both were armed with Nike missiles.
 Today, both are part of the Golden Gate National Recreation Area.

 SF-88 is the only fully restored Nike missile site in the United States, according to the National Park Service.
 The site was constructed in 1954.
 It coincided with the deployment of the Nike Ajax, the first guided surface-to-air missile in the world.
 SF-88 remained operational until 1974, when the Nike program was terminated.
 By then, changes in missile systems and technology had made Nike sites obsolete.